slidevjs/slidev/custom/highlighters.md

 ```
 ~~~

-And example of TwoSlash enabled code snippet [can be found here](https://antfu.me/posts/shikiji-twoslash).
+An example of TwoSlash enabled code snippet [can be found here](https://antfu.me/posts/shikiji-twoslash).

 ## Configure Prism

-To configure your Prism, you can just import the theme css or use [`prism-theme-vars`](https://github.com/antfu/prism-theme-vars) to configure themes for both light and dark mode.
+To configure your Prism, you can just import the theme CSS or use [`prism-theme-vars`](https://github.com/antfu/prism-theme-vars) to configure themes for both light and dark mode.
 Refer to its docs for more details.

 ## Configure Shiki